Council books, journals, meetings, and Web resources help provide professional support throughout the many stages of your teaching career.

 Share Your Idea with Your Colleagues; Ask Them to Support Your Resolution

-The NCTE Committee on Resolutions encourages NCTE members to propose a resolution for consideration during the Annual Convention in November.
+The NCTE Committee on Resolutions encourages NCTE members to propose a resolution for consideration in November.

 Each year NCTE members have the opportunity to take a stand on the issues that matter most to them in the teaching and learning of English and the language arts.
 These stands come in the form of resolutions that pass through a series of steps and ultimately require a vote by our full membership in order to become official statements of the Council.